OpenNBS/nbs.js/readme.md

 Is there a demo?
 </summary>

 Yes!
 A GitHub pages site is located [here](https://encode42.github.io/NBS.js/demo/).
-It contains a demonstration of how to read and process NBS files, and displays the song structure.
+It contains a demonstration of how to read and process NBS files, displays the song structure, and plays the song through the browser.

 [![Demo Badge]][Demo]
 </details>